What are the goals of the NAEPP?

-The NAEPP first developed and widely disseminated the guidelines for diagnosing and managing asthma in 1991.
-The most recent update to these guidelines, the Expert Panel Report 3: Guidelines for the Diagnosis and Management of Asthma (EPR-3), was published in 2007.
-Updates of selected topic areas are currently in progress.
+The NAEPP first developed and widely disseminated the guidelines for diagnosing and managing asthma in 1991, followed by revisions in 1997, 2002, 2007, and 2020.
+The most recent update to these guidelines, the 2020 Focused Updates to the Asthma Management Guidelines, provides guidance on six selected topic areas.

 The NAEPP’s former National Asthma Control Initiative (NACI) engaged diverse stakeholders to bring asthma care in line with evidence-based recommendations.
 NAEPP and NACI resources for patients with asthma and their families as well as for health professionals are still available.

-The NAEPP Coordinating Committee consists of representatives from the major scientific, professional, governmental, and voluntary organizations interested in asthma.
+The NAEPPCC consists of representatives from the major scientific, professional, governmental, and voluntary organizations interested in asthma.
 The Committee’s primary mission is to advise the NHLBI on matters concerning asthma and to facilitate the exchange of information on asthma activities among the member agencies and voluntary health organizations.

-The NHLBI administers and coordinates the NAEPP Committee.
-The NAEPP Coordinating Committee meetings are open to the public and include presentations and discussion on a variety of topics concerning asthma, including activities and projects of the Committee.
-View details about the December 2017 NAEPP Committee Webinar.
+The NHLBI administers and coordinates the NAEPPCC.
+These meetings are open to the public and include presentations and discussion on a variety of topics concerning asthma, including activities and projects of the Committee.
+View details about NAEPPCC meetings and materials..

 The NAEPPCC fulfills the charges of 424B of the Public Health Service Act, 42 U.S.C.
 285b-7b, as amended:

-The NAEPP Coordinating Committee also fulfills charges, similar to those above, set forth in the Children's Health Act of 2000 (P.L.
+The NAEPPCC also fulfills charges, similar to those above, set forth in the Children's Health Act of 2000 (P.L.
 106-310).
 In addition, the Children’s Health Act of 2000 tasks the NHLBI, through the NAEPP, with submitting recommendations to Congress on ways to strengthen and improve coordination of asthma-related activities of the federal government.